Czektul/AudioSteganography/README.md

 # AudioSteganography
-Python Project implement steganography in audio files.
+Python Project implementing steganography in audio files.
 This program was written for my BA thesis.
 In the future I would like to develope this project.